Visualize a multispectral satellite image

 Learn more about the way the human eye perceives light in the Bending light and blending light article.

-Images are displayed using Red, Green, and Blue (RGB) channels, and you can choose any subset of three spectral bands to display them through these channels.
-The following diagram illustrates how that works:
+Images are displayed using Red, Green, and Blue (RGB) channels, and you can choose any set of three spectral bands to display them through these channels.
+The following diagram illustrates how this works:

 Illustration of the image composite process

-How an image composite is created: (1) choose three bands from the multispectral image to display; (2) assign them to the Red, Green, or Blue channels in the order desired; (3) obtain an image composite.
+How an image composite is created: (1) choose any three bands from the multispectral image to display; (2) assign them to the Red, Green, and Blue channels in the order desired; (3) obtain an image composite.

-Currently, by default, the Red (B4), Green (B3), and Blue (B2) bands are displayed through the Red, Green, and Blue channels.
+Currently, the image on your map displays by default the Red (B4), Green (B3), and Blue (B2) bands through the Red, Green, and Blue channels, respectively.
 This band combination, named Natural color, approximates how the landscape would appear to the human eye.
-You'll experiment with some other band combinations, but first, you'll adjust the brightness of the image, since it is currently somewhat dark.
+You'll experiment with some other band combinations, but first, you'll adjust the general image appearance: you’ll increase its brightness, since it is currently somewhat dark.

 2. In the Contents pane, confirm that the Sentinel_2_2024_08_13.tif image is selected.